kevindewalt/oldkevindewalt.github.io/things_dont_scale/index.md

 > Paul Graham, [Do Things That Don't Scale](http://paulgraham.com/ds.html)

-## There’s a myth that almost killed our startup, SoHelpful.me**
+## There’s a myth that almost killed our startup, SoHelpful.me

 And it goes like this:

 >To create successful users, make your customer onboarding as fast, short, and painless, as possible.

-It seems to make sense… Unfortunately, it also does not work.
+It seems to make sense… It also does not work.

 We were successfully signing up new customers.
 Even getting them to pay upfront.
 We’ve cracked the nut on the hardest part!!